The Steiner Fund

 The Steiner Fund is an investment in the life of the school – now and into the future.

-We invite you to honor Catherine Steiner by making a gift in her name to the Steiner Fund.
+We invite you to honor Catherine Steiner through a gift to the Steiner Fund.
 Your support helps ensure that this work continues to grow and remain an integral part of a Waldorf education at WSL.